andrewnelp/Liri-Node-App/README.md

    * Plot of the movie.
    * Actors in the movie.
    If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody

 All artists, movies and songs are stored in log.txt file

+The choice do-what-it-says uses the fs Node package.
+LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

+It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt

 ## Getting Started